TimAstier/unity-tuto/README.md

 - Camp needs management and is threatened
 - Move around and fight Rimworld style.
 - Every day the maze is reset.
-- Damage system as RimWorld
+- Damage system as RimWorld?
 - Tower-defence style base defense.
 - Chess-like pawn moves to example the base limits (need to build new pawns, and can be moved once a day).
 - Base building in the maze/dungeon